krishaamer/green-filter-research/research/introduction.md

 Consumer lifestyle contributes to environmental destruction.
 While people express eco-conscious ideas, it’s non-trivial to practice sustainability in daily life.
 According to Ellen MacArthur Foundation, Material Economics (2019)’s models 45% of CO2 equivalent emissions come from our daily shopping, produced by companies that make the products we consume.

-The theme for Earth Day 2023 was “Invest In Our Planet” Anon. (n.d.) and it’s very apt.
-Anon.
+The theme for Earth Day 2023 was “Invest In Our Planet” Anon. (n.d.) and it’s very apt as Anon.
 (2016) estimates the global financing gap for low-carbon energy production in 2016 was 5.2 Trillion USD.
 The underinvestment had come down to 2.5-3.2 Trillion USD by 2022 according to The Rockefeller Foundation (2022).
 While a lot of money goes into greener energy, it’s not happening fast enough.
 As on June 2023, fossil fuel based energy makes up 82% of energy and is still growing Institute (2023).
 The lack of funding in green energy especially affects emerging economies, reminds us Anon.
 (2022).

--   Underinvestment in environmental protection; market failure

 ## Research Relevance {#research-relevance}

 -   and protecting biodiversity
+-   Underinvestment in environmental protection; market failure

 This research is timely in 2023 because of the convergence of five trends: